What are the common types of boards and board roles?

 Many organizations, both for-profit and nonprofit, establish advisory boards to gain expertise and guidance in specific areas.
 Advisory board members are appointed because they are experts in their fields and can provide valuable input and external perspectives.

-Advisory Boards usually have a specific focus and are often required due to knowledge gaps within the board of directors, including in finance, law, risk, marketing, cybersecurity, information technology and human resources.
-The guidance and recommendations from advisory boards help shape the organization’s strategy, enabling it to navigate challenges and seize opportunities in a rapidly evolving landscape.
+Advisory Boards usually have a specific focus and are often required due to knowledge gaps within the board of directors.
+These areas of focus include finance, law, risk, marketing, cybersecurity, information technology, and human resources.
+The guidance and recommendations provided by advisory boards help shape the organization’s strategy, enabling the governing board to navigate challenges and seize opportunities in a rapidly evolving landscape.

-Advisory boards work closely with the board of directors and senior management.
-Serving on one will not only ratify you as an expert in your field but also provide valuable board and board-level experience.
+Advisory boards work closely with the board of directors and senior management, so serving on one will not only ratify you as an expert in your field but also provide valuable board and board-level experience.

 Government Boards

-Government boards can be found at all levels of government and play a crucial in the governance and policy-making of various government entities, departments and bodies.
+Government boards can be found at all levels of government and play a crucial role in the governance, decision-making, and policy-making of various government entities, departments, and bodies.
 At the highest level, Government Boards may also be referred to as a Board of Commissioners.
-These boards play a crucial role in ensuring the efficient and effective functioning of government agencies and set policies that guide the activities and decisions of the agency.

 Government Boards are established to oversee various facets of public administration.
-A Government Board’s objectives vary widely depending on the government entity where it operates and the responsibilities appointed.
-These boards focus on areas of public services and administration such as education, healthcare, transportation, or finance.
+Each Government Board’s objectives vary widely depending on the government entity in which it operates and the responsibilities assigned.
+These boards focus on areas of public services and administration such as education, healthcare, transportation, justice, or finance.
 They ensure effective governance, policy formulation, financial management, legal and regulatory compliance, and the efficient delivery of public services.

 Board of Trustees

 The Board of Trustees is a governing board that plays a crucial role in overseeing the management of a trust, foundation, or charitable organization.
-Often, the board of trustees will be responsible for holding “in-trust” the funds, assets, or property that belong to others with a fiduciary duty to protect them.
+Often, the board of trustees will be responsible for holding “in trust” the funds, assets, or property that belong to others, with the fiduciary duty to protect them.
 The board will often have a mix of internal and external trustees.

-The Board of Trustees is responsible for ensuring the organization operates within legal and ethical boundaries whilst ensuring the organization’s long-term sustainability, effectiveness, and impact, plus for hiring and overseeing the performance of the executive director or CEO.
-They provide guidance and support to the executive director, ensuring they have the resources necessary to carry out their duties effectively.
+The Board of Trustees ensures the organization functions within legal and ethical standards while maintaining long-term sustainability, effectiveness, and impact.
+Additionally, it is tasked with hiring and supervising the performance of the executive directors and the CEO.
+They provide guidance and support to the executive directors, ensuring they have the resources necessary to carry out their duties effectively.

 Policy Boards

-A Policy Board is a type of board that is distinct from traditional boards in that its primary focus is on forming organizational policies and directions.
-A Policy Board is responsible for setting the broad policies, framework and goals that guide the organization’s activities and operations.
-It is the CEO or senior staff member who implements these policies, with the guidance and oversight of the Policy Board.
+A Policy Board is a type of board distinct from traditional ones, as its primary focus is on forming organizational policies and directions.
+A Policy Board is responsible for setting the broad policies, framework, and goals that guide the organization’s activities and operations.
+It is then the responsibility of the CEO or senior staff members to implement these policies, with the guidance and oversight of the Policy Board.

 Fundraising Boards

 Fundraising boards play a critical role in nonprofit organizations by dedicating their efforts to securing funding.
-These boards are responsible for developing strategies and initiatives to raise money and revenue streams through various sources such as grants, private giving activities and partnerships.
-Fundraising Boards also guide the use of resources and ensure that the organization complies with any funding requirements.
+These boards are responsible for developing strategies and initiatives to raise money and revenue streams through various sources such as grants, private giving activities, and partnerships.
+Fundraising Boards also guide the use of resources and ensure that the organization complies with any funding requirements, particularly when it comes to grants.

 Academic Boards

-Academic boards are governance bodies that play a vital role in overseeing the academic operations of educational institutions, such as colleges and universities.
-These boards are responsible for maintaining the academic integrity and standards of the institution while ensuring the overall success of its academic programs.
+Academic boards are governance bodies that oversee the academic operations of educational institutions, such as colleges and universities.
+These boards are responsible for maintaining the academic integrity and standards of the institution, while ensuring the overall success of its academic programs.

 The main types of academic boards include:

-4. Student Union: represents the voice of the student body and often collaborates with academic boards on matters that affect students’ academic experience.
-They may have seats or representatives on Academic Boards.
+• Student Union: represents the voice of the student body and often collaborates with academic boards on matters that affect students’ academic experience.
+They may also hold seats or representation on academic or governing boards.

-What are the common titles or official board member’s roles?
+What are the common titles or board members’ roles?

-When it comes to the structure, title and roles of boards, they too will differ depending on the board type, responsibilities, scope, charter and organization they operate within.
+The structure, title, and roles within boards will differ depending on the board type, responsibilities, scope, charter, and organization they operate within.
 There are, however, several key or common titles that you will come across when looking for a board seat.

 These typically include: